SoftwareAG/c8y-docs/content/web/gettingstarted.md

   - app_enablement
 ---

-You can start your custom development by creating a default Angular application.
-You need to ensure that you scaffold the right
+To start your custom development, create a default Angular application first.
+You must to ensure that you scaffold the right Angular version.
-Angular version.
 The following table shows an overview of the supported versions:

 | Angular version | Web SDK version | Comment |